Our Golden Days: Others

 33 years old.
 Ko Seong-hui's son, a twin.

 Production

-In March 2025, Jung In-sun was cast in a new weekend drama by director Kim Hyung-seok and writer So Hyun-kyung, the duo behind the 2017 hit weekend drama My Golden Life, which achieved an highest average viewership rating of 45%.
+In March 2025, Jung In-sun was cast in a new weekend drama by director Kim Hyung-seok and writer So Hyun-kyung, the duo behind the 2017 hit weekend drama My Golden Life, which achieved highest average viewership rating of 45%.

 Yoon Hyun-min was added to the cast in April 2025 to play a main role.
 On June 25, photos from the script reading were made public, while two days later, KBS revealed the full cast of the series.
 Actor Chun Ho-jin is reunited with director Kim and writer So after eight years since My Golden Life.
 Lee Tae-ran returned to KBS's weekend drama after 12 years since Wang's Family.